thwbecker/interact/README.md

  The following parameters can be set to non-default values on the command line:

-* -c  value      sets the cohesion term of the friction law to value, by default: 5 If the cohesion=0 at all times, recompile with NO_COHESION set to improve speed.
+ -c  value      sets the cohesion term of the friction law to value, by default: 5
+                If the cohesion=0 at all times, recompile with NO_COHESION set to improve speed.
 (Stress drop is set to 1, which is 0.0001 times mu).

-* -pr value      set the background pressure to value `value`.
+ -pr value      set the background pressure to value "value".
                 The background pressure amplitude is 10 by default, both for one-step and loading simulations.
 The pressure is constant with depth (see properties.h).

-* -ms value      set minimum stress drop to value `value`.
-(Characteristic stress drops are set to 1.)
+ -ms value      set minimum stress drop to value "value".
+(Characteristic stress drops are
+                set to 1.)
 The minimum stress drop is zero by default, ie. allowing stress drops of all sizes (loading simulation).

-* -ei value      set matrix cutoff value for sparse storage of I or A in absolute values (5.000000e-05 by default.)
+ -ei value      set matrix cutoff value for sparse storage of I or A in absolute values
+                             (5.000000e-05 by default.)
                 (only used if I matrix is stored as sparse, see -nd option, or for sparse Ax=b solver.)

-* -wc value      will use value as the maximum fraction of singular value for an SVD solution (default: 7.00e-15)
+ -wc value      will use value as the maximum fraction of singular value for an SVD solution (default: 1.00e-15)